SciML/Catalyst.jl/docs/src/model_creation/coupled_crn_equations.md

 Note that for `NonlinearProblem`s, `u0` is an initial guess of the steady state solution, rather than an initial condition for its simulation.
 Hence, we here use a trivial guess where all unknowns are set to $1.0$.

 !!! warn
-    For coupled CRN/equation models with [higher-order differential equations](@ref coupled_equations_other_higher_order_differentials), Catalyst can still generate `NonlinearProblem`s (and does so by also setting higher-order differentials to $0$).
+    For coupled CRN/equation models with [higher-order differential equations](@ref coupled_equations_other_higher_order_differentials) or multiple differentials, Catalyst can still generate `NonlinearProblem`s (and does so by also setting higher-order differentials to $0$).
 This is, however, not officially supported.
 Users who use this should manually check whether this approach makes sense for their specific application.
+To enable this, supply the `all_differentials_permitted = true` option to your `NonlinearProblem`.

 ### [Converting coupled models to SDEs](@id coupled_equations_conversions_SDEs)
 All Catalyst models containing variables (whenever these values are given through differential/algebraic equations, or remain constant) can be converted to SDEs.
 Here, while the [chemical Langevin equation is used to generate noise for all species](@ref ref), equations for variables will remain deterministic.
 However, if the variables depend on species values, noise from these may still filter through.
 Below we demonstrate this by creating and simulating an `SDEProblem`.